lmc2179/lmc2179.github.io/drafts/regression_eda.md

 # Forest plots and regression models are great Exploratory Data Analysis tools

-# What on earth is a forest plot
+# EDA has no clear-cut recipe

 # Why do EDA?
+(What are examples of EDA insights)

 - Build intuition about potential intervention points (points of leverage)
 - Check assumptions we have about which variables are associated with the outcome
 - Challenges: many variables, maybe many subgroups, hard to intuit the "unique impact" of each

+# Regression is a great descriptive tool
 - Berk: Describing the data is most of what we do

-# The ideal visualization: Association of each variable with the outcome
+- Coefficients represent partial correlations
+- Dummy encoding shows us extreme subgroups

+# Isn't this a fishing expedition?
+- Isn't everything
+- From the Type I (FWER/FDR perspective, we can do some stuff); Data splitting
+- Or just live that Bayes life

 # Examples: What is associated with high income?